Mechazawa/BlockBlockAdBlock/README.md

 Also check out [FuckFuckAdBlock][FuckFuckAdBlock].

-## Currently does not work in webkit browsers (chrome, safari)
+## Unreliable in chrome and safari
 This is due to the fact that the `.toSource()` method in those browsers is terrible and they should be ashamed.
+Instead I'm using a method that is not as reliable.

 ## This script will only counter [BlockAdBlock.js][blockadblock] and is not a general purpose anti-anti-adblocker